 "Great positioning makes your strengths obvious.
 It provides context and a frame of reference, making it easy for customers to understand why they should care about what you do."

 Build a positioning framework

-To successfully build a positioning framework we have to assume that you have already worked out your customer segment or persona.
-If you haven’t, we suggest you first check out our persona ebook and run through the exercises within.
+To successfully build a positioning framework, we assume that you have already worked out your customer segment or persona.
+If you haven’t, we suggest you first check out our persona eBook and run through the exercises within.

 Firstly, you need to agree to the review date.
 Yes, before you get started you need to set a date that the document will be reviewed as over time your product, markets, or customer base may change.

 Next, write up your product description.
 Keep this concise and include things like the name, key features, and problems you’re solving.
 Aim to keep it within 1-2 sentences.

 Then describe your category; think of it as an overview of your product marketplace.
 Outline the market you compete in and highlight any differentiators - i.e., unlike market X, our market is inherently anxious and cash-strapped.

 Following your category overview, describe the competition.
 If customers aren’t buying off you, who are they going to?
 List the top contenders here along with their weaknesses in comparison to you.